 Just imagine, a loved one has passed.
 You need to make funeral arrangements, talk to an accountant, and your trust attorney.
 And then within thirty days from passing you need to contact the reverse mortgage lender.
-What is needed during this tight time frame is to list the home with a Realtor who knows at minimum the reverse mortgage basics.
+What is needed during this tight time frame is to list the home with a Realtor.
+One who knows at minimum the reverse mortgage basics.
 The home needs to be quickly and efficiently prepared for sale.
 A Realtor experienced with the basics of reverse mortgages will order a preliminary title report.
 And then ensure that there are no additional liens that the heirs may not have been aware of.

 This reverse mortgage real estate agent will also check title several times a month.
 This is in order to be certain that a Notice of Default (N.O.D.) was not filed.
 An N.O.D. initiates the foreclosure process.
 Once filed, you must sell the home within approximately ninety days to avoid foreclosure.
 While the reverse mortgage timeline is ticking your Realtor needs to be working with escrow and order payoff figures.

 As you can determine this is a complicated situation.
 And subsequently dealt with only by experienced real estate professionals who are well versed on reverse mortgages and their solutions.

 Related Post: Is a reverse mortgage the right option for you